RebelCode/wp-rss-aggregator/readme.txt

 == Installation ==

-How to install and set up the core WP RSS Aggregator plugin:
+How to install and set up the WP RSS Aggregator plugin:

-Install Method 1:
+Method 1:

-> 1. Go to the Plugins section in your WordPress site's dashboard.
+> 1. Go to the Plugins page in your WordPress site's dashboard.
 > 2. Click the "Add New" button.
 > 3. Search for "WP RSS Aggregator".
 > 4. When found, click on the "Install" button, then hit the "Activate" button once it has installed.
-> 5. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/) and [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
+> 5. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
-> 6. Use the WP RSS Aggregator shortcode in your page and/or post to display the imported feed items: `[wp-rss-aggregator]`

-Install Method 2:
+Method 2:

 > 1. Click on the "Download" button above.
-> 2. Upload the `wp-rss-aggregator` zip file to your site's `/wp-content/plugins/` directory.
+> 2. Upload the wp-rss-aggregator.zip file to your site's `/wp-content/plugins/` directory via FTP.
 > 3. Activate the WP RSS Aggregator plugin from the 'Plugins' section in your dashboard.
-> 4. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/) and [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
+> 4. Go to the RSS Aggregator menu item, then set up your [feed sources](https://docs.wprssaggregator.com/adding-a-feed-source-importing-as-feed-items/), [templates](https://kb.wprssaggregator.com/article/457-templates) [general settings](https://docs.wprssaggregator.com/general-plugin-settings/).
-> 5. Use the WP RSS Aggregator shortcode in your page and/or post to display the imported feed items: `[wp-rss-aggregator]`

 *DISPLAYING THE FEED ITEMS*

-You can easily select the source for your feeds and also insert a limit via [shortcode parameters](http://docs.wprssaggregator.com/shortcodes/#core-parameters) as shown below.
-To get your feed source ID simply hover over the required feed source in the feed source listing page.
-It will appear beneath the name.

-`[wp-rss-aggregator source="ID" limit="num"]`

-An example of a shortcode parameter in use could be:

-`[wp_rss_aggregator link_before='li class="feed-link"' link_after='/li']`
+Use the WP RSS Aggregator block or shortcode on any page or post to display the imported items.

+Shortcode: `[wp-rss-aggregator]`

+Each block or shortcode can use any template and it can also have its own [parameters](https://kb.wprssaggregator.com/article/54-displaying-imported-items-shortcode), such as selecting which sources to display items from, the maximum number of items to display, whether to use pagination, which page to show, and more.

+Shortcode example with parameters: `[wp-rss-aggregator source="123" limit="5"]`

 It is advisable to use the 'HTML' view of the editor when inserting shortcodes with parameters.

 *USAGE WITHIN THEME FILES*

-Here are two examples of a function call from within the theme's files:
+Here are two examples of a function call from within a theme's files:
 `
 <?php
 wprss_display_feed_items( $args = array(
-	'links_before' => '<ul>',
-	'links_after' => '</ul>',
-	'link_before' => '<li>',
-	'link_after' => '</li>',
 	'limit' => '8',
 	'source' => '5,9'
 	));